-Taking inspiration from the styles of Zaha Hadid and the “Bean” in Millennium Park, was this organically wild yet calming piece of architecture designed by Victoria Montoya and fabricated by Fabric Images Internacional.
+Taking inspiration from the styles of Zaha Hadid and the “Bean” in Millennium Park, was this organically fluid and calming piece of architecture designed by Victoria Montoya and fabricated by Fabric Images Internacional.
 Playing off of shadows of light and dark to create texture, this fabric structure created a memorable connection with attendees.
 With a footprint of 20ft x 20ft, this structural fabric solution was a show stopper within an event celebrating interior designers, architects, and industrial and graphic designers.

 The architecture was designed for the sponsor area of the Expo Habitat 2014 event and was purposed with creating a lounge atmosphere where attendees could escape the commotion of the show.
 Once in the space, it was a place to talk about trends in design and architecture.
 As for the solution itself, the designer was drawn to the characteristics of tensioned fabric but also envisioned the look of flowing waves across the surfaces.